ESCOMP/CTSM/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Refusing to use the pronouns that someone requests
+* Intimidating, threatening, or hostile conduct; physical or verbal abuse; vandalism; arson; and sabotage
+* Alarming or threatening comments that might refer to, suggest, or promote a violent, intimidating, or threatening action

 ## Our Responsibilities